zhuxiao/asvbm/README.md

 ### Use cases
-Invalid long user-called regions can be removed by using `-m` option as they are too long to be valid variant regions.
+Invalid long user-called regions can be removed by using the `-m` option as they are too long to be valid variant regions.
 The command could be:
 ```sh
 $ sv_stat -m 10000 -T method user_sv.vcf benchmark_sv.vcf reference.fa
 ```